 - Recent mortgage statement – This will tell the lender how much you still owe on the home and how much equity you have in it.

 - Legal description of the home – You should be able to obtain this information from the original purchase agreement of the home or your property tax statement.

 Applying for a mortgage is an in-depth process that requires a lot of investigation on the part of your lender.
 But there’s also a lot for you to do as well; namely, gathering all the pertinent documentation that your lender requires and submitting it in a timely manner.
 The more detailed the information you provide, the more streamlined the process can be, helping you secure a mortgage sooner rather than later to help you finalize a home purchase.
-If you’re in need of a lender, call Loans Canada today to help put you in touch with a professional who will work with you to get the mortgage you require.
+If you’re in need of a lender, apply with Loans Canada today, and we’ll put you in touch with a third-party mortgage professional who will work with you to get the mortgage you require.